supriyakkhanolkar/Udacity_Operationalizing_Pipeline/README.md

 ![Screenshot](Screenshots/AutoMLmoduleCompleted.jpg)

 ##### Best Model
 Upon completion of the Automated ML experiment, we get a summary of machine learning models generated.
 Also, we get the best model of the run.
-The best model generated in our case is MaxAbsScaler,LightGBM with metric AUC Weighted = 0.94505
+The best model generated in our case is VotingEnsemble with metric AUC Weighted = 0.94663

 ![Screenshot](Screenshots/BestModelSummary.jpg)